DataIntellectTech/TorQ/docs/unittesting.md

 We can get the code which failed and run it here to see what it returns.
 From doing some quick debugging we can see that one of the items being added to `t1` is wrong, it should be ten rather than 1.
 Once this is fixed we can run the WDB tests again and we see that there are now no errors and all the tests pass!
 We can then run all of our tests again as at the start and no new test failures come up and the latest error logs are empty.

 ### What Needs Tested?
-There are many tests that need to be ran when testing TorQ.
-Within TorQ there is a directory named 'tests' where all the required tests are situated.
+There are many areas that need tested in TorQ.
+There is a directory within TorQ named 'tests' where all the required tests are situated.
 The directories that contain the tests can be seen here;

 ```shell
 .